YousefHashem/Observe_Internet_Connection/README.md

-# Devona Connectivity Monitor
+# Connectivity Monitor

-Devona Connectivity Monitor is an Android application designed to observe internet connectivity and provide user feedback through a Snackbar.
+Connectivity Monitor is an Android application designed to observe internet connectivity and provide user feedback through a Snackbar.
 This project demonstrates the use of MVVM architecture, repositories, ViewModels, and UI components in a clean and organized manner.

 Table of Contents